Protected customer data

 - Phone

-If your access is approved, these fields will appear in the protected customer API resources.
+If your access is approved, these fields will appear in the protected customer API types and resources.

 To request access: